 Podcasting is a great way to connect with your audience and build rapport with potential customers.
 It can also be a powerful marketing tool, helping you to reach a wider audience and promote your brand

 Hosting your podcast is necessary to distribute your content to a plethora of podcast platforms like Apple Podcasts, Spotify, Stitcher, Google Podcasts (and more) as these platforms will only display your content to your potential listeners, but won’t host it themselves.
-Check out our article on How to Start A Podcast on Apple Podcasts/iTunes.
+Check out our article on How to Start A Podcast on Apple Podcasts/iTunes and How To Get Your Podcast On Stitcher.

 Finding a good podcast host is then necessary to ensure your podcast is displayed in as many podcast platforms as possible to attract as many of your ideal listeners as possible.